Leonard Wood: Legacy

 In 1925, Dorothy Wade, wife of the head doctor at the Culion leper colony, and fundraiser Perry Burgess created a charitable committee that after Wood's death became the Leonard Wood Memorial for the Eradication of Leprosy.
 The Wood Memorial supported leper colonies in Culion and Cebu, held the first international conference on leprosy in Manila in 1931, and helped support the International Leprosy Foundation.
 A statue of Wood was erected at Culion in 1931.

 In January 1941, the newly constructed Seventh Corps Area Training Center in Missouri was designated Fort Leonard Wood.

 One of the U.S. Navy's World War II-era Harris-class attack transports, USS Leonard Wood (APA-12), was named for Wood.

+Lake Wood near Mount Imbing in the province of Zamboanga del Sur in Mindanao is named for Wood.

 Numerous streets are named after Wood, including roads in Baguio and Zamboanga City, Philippines.
 An elementary school in Mandaue, Philippines (inside the Eversley Childs Sanitarium compound) was also named after him.
+There are streets named for Wood at current and former military posts, including Fort Meade, Maryland and Sheridan Reserve Center (formerly Fort Sheridan), Illinois.

 Wood was a Freemason; Leonard Wood Lodge No. 105 under the Most Worshipful Grand Lodge of Free and Accepted Masons of the Philippines was named in his honor.